EnmingGuo/EnmingGuo.github.io/_pages/includes/intro.md

 To promote the communication among the Chinese ML & NLP community, we (along with other 11 young scholars worldwide) founded the [MLNLP community](https://space.bilibili.com/168887299) in 2021.
 I am honored to be one of the chairs of the MLNLP committee.

-I am now pursuing my master's degree of Computer Science at University of California, San Diego.
-Before admitted to UCSD, I graduated from School of Computer Science and Engineering, Northeastern University (东北大学计算机科学与工程学院) with a bachelor’s degree, and as an exchange student, studied a full-year of courses at University of California, Irvine.

 During the study at Northeastern University, I won the Baosteel Outstanding Student Scholarship (Top 0.02%, Nationwide) and the National Scholarships for twice (Top 1%), as well as the honorary titles of Outstanding Graduates of Liaoning Province (Top 2%, Provincial level) and Outstanding College Students of Shenyang City (Top 1%, Municipal level).
 At the same time, I also participated in many collegiate competitions and won nearly 20 competition awards.
 For more information, please feel free to email me at enguo@ucsd.edu.